 A Need for Drug Addiction Treatment in Fort Collins, CO

-Some people could benefit from substance abuse treatment in Fort Collins, CO, and areas in the vicinity.
+Some people could benefit from substance use disorder treatment in Fort Collins, CO, and areas in the vicinity.

 Larimer County is part of the Rocky Mountain High Intensity Drug Trafficking Area (RMHIDTA).
 The group works with state, federal, and local authorities to battle drug trafficking in the region.
 The RMHIDTA spans 30 counties that make up parts of Colorado, Montana, Utah, and Wyoming.
 Denver, which is just south of Larimer County, is the base for the RMHIDTA.